lzino90/diffusion/README.md

 DEMO

 The folder "Demo" contains a sample simulation animation and the script used to generate it.
 To run it, it is sufficient to open the folder with MATLAB and run "plot_graph_dynamics_example.m".
 The run tume is of few second on a standard PC.

+LICENCE

+Our code has no custom licence, just requires a standard MATLAB licence to run.